Angela was a foster parent for eight years and has four daughters, one in which is adopted.

 The key to effective discipline is to have the right heart behind any disciplinarian tactic.
-Discipline comes from the love one has for their child.
+Discipline comes from the love someone has for their child.
 Every parent wants their child to grow up to be responsible, respectful, honest adults, yet parents choose to let things slide because punishing a child is often harder than not punishing.
 Then they seem bewildered that their children get "out of hand."

 There are so many ways you can get creative with your discipline.
 For instance:

-Screaming = Require X amount of minutes of silence
+Screaming = Require X amount of minutes of silence.

-Throwing a toy = Take away the toy until they can prove they respect their/your things for 24 hours (longer for older children)
+Throwing a toy = Take away the toy until they can prove they respect their/your things for 24 hours (longer for older children).

 Although, no matter how you choose to discipline, you should always follow up with a talk, preferably a calm one explaining to them: